uunlu/bojanv91.github.io/Snow/_posts/2016-05-26-feature-folders-structure-in-asp-net.md

 Structuring files by features (business concerns) makes things easier to find and manage.

-- You don't step over each other toes with your peers, thus spending time fixing merge conflicts.
+- You don't step over each other toes with your peers, thus, avoid spending time on fixing merge conflicts.
-- You can scale and modify each feature on it's own, independent from other features.
+- You can scale and modify each feature on its own, independently from other features.
-- You immediately understand what the application does and where to find the needed files for your given requirement.
+- You immediately understand what an application does and where to find necessary files for your given requirement.
-- You can easily reuse similar features across projects by simply copying single folder.
+- You can easily reuse similar features across projects by simply copying a single folder.
-- The needed navigation thru Solution Explorer is drastically reduced as everything important for your requirement resides in single folder.
+- Time spent on navigation through Solution Explorer to locate interdependent files is drastically reduced since they are all in a single folder.

-At our company we use this style of structure on over dozen projects for more than a year, and due the high success and productivity boost that it gave to our teams - this became our default structure on the presentation layer.
+At our company, we have been using structuring around business concerns on over dozens of projects for more than a year, and due to the high success and productivity boost in our teams, it became our default structure on the presentation layer.
 But, you may ask - how do we structure our application services and data access?
 Stay tuned...

 Happy coding!